The Top 13 Most Hydrating Foods Your Bones Crave

 8. Cauliflower * (92.07% water)

-Cauliflower is yet another vegetable included as a Foundation Food in the Save Our Bones Program.
+Cauliflower is yet another vegetable included as a Foundation Food in the Osteoporosis Reversal Program.
 Also part of the brassica family, it possesses many of the same bone-building attributes as all cruciferous vegetables.

 Cauliflower is a rich source of Vitamin C, which serves two important roles: acting as an antioxidant and as a vitamin.
 Vitamin C stimulates the production of osteoblasts (bone building cells), while simultaneously suppressing osteoclasts (bone resorption cells).12